namsral/flag/README.md

 	# empty newlines and lines beginning with a "#" character are ignored.
 	name bob

-	# keys and values can also be seperated by the "=" character
+	# keys and values can also be separated by the "=" character
 	age=20

 	# booleans can me empty, set with 0, 1, true, false, etc